dDenVil/Microclimate_control_system_as_diploma_work/README.md

 ## Conclusions

-This was very fast review, I didn't even had to translate it, because I did for my Enlish lessons later.
+This was very fast review, I didn't even had to translate it, because I did for my English lessons later.

 **Let's have a look what choices was good:**
 - It was working;